request an appointment online.

 - Total gastrectomy: The entire stomach, nearby lymph nodes and sometimes the spleen, parts of the esophagus, intestines, pancreas and other organs where the cancer has spread, are removed.
 The esophagus is reconnected to the small intestine allowing patients to continue to eat and swallow.

-- Robotic gastrectomy: Surgeons use surgical robots to perform a minimally-invasive gastrectomy through small incisions.
+- Robotic gastrectomy: Surgeons use surgical robots to perform a minimally-invasive gastrectomy through small abdominal incisions.
 Robotic gastrectomy can be used to perform partial, subtotal or total gastrectomy with minimized pain and quicker recovery.

 Life after stomach cancer surgery